Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common case categories include chain-of-title and missing-instrument analysis, conveyance documents that do not match the underlying transaction, title-defect litigation among buyer, seller, and title company, and standard-of-care analysis for title work performed by other professionals.
+The case categories I take are chain-of-title and missing-instrument analysis, conveyance documents that do not match the deal that was actually struck, title-defect litigation among buyer, seller, and title company, and standard-of-care questions about title work performed by other professionals.

-Most retentions come from one of three triggers: a quiet-title or title-defect case has been filed and the firm needs an expert before the dispositive motion deadline; an opposing expert has produced a report and rebuttal analysis is needed; or the case is pre-designation and the firm needs a confidential read on whether industry custom and document analysis support the theory.
+Most retentions come at one of three points.
+A quiet-title or title-defect case is filed and you need an expert in place before the dispositive-motion deadline.
+An opposing expert has served a report and you need a clear rebuttal.
+Or the matter is pre-designation and you want a confidential read on whether industry custom and the documents actually support the theory before you commit to it.

 How retention works

-Title expert witness retention is scoped at the front: review of the complaint, the key conveyance documents, and a short call to confirm scope.
-From there, written report, deposition support, and trial testimony follow as the matter requires.
-Hourly billing with retainers sized to the case.
+I scope it at the front: a review of the complaint and the key conveyance documents, and a short call to confirm scope and run conflicts.
+From there the written report, deposition support, and trial testimony come as the matter requires.
+Billing is hourly, with a retainer sized to the case.

 How to start